Tags API

 skipNoSkip a number of records and return the rest. limit and skip are used for pagination of the results.

-Example: /integration/tag/Employees/subject/?skip=10
+Example: /integration/tag/Employees/subject/?skip=10.

 Example: /integration/tag/Employees/subject/?order_by=-ts_tagged